cwilmott/digitalgeographies/studios/studio7_interoperability/studio7.md

 # Interoperability

-This is our second python studio - and runs the same as last week!
+This is our second python studio - and runs the same as two weeks ago!

 We will be using Jupyter Notebook on Jupyter Hub.